-Howard A. Rosenblum, Chief Executive Officer of the National Association of the Deaf, chimed in with stern words for the AHA:“Deaf and hard of hearing people can pursue any career, and do not need barriers imposed upon them by misguided professional organizations such as the American Heart Association.”
+Howard A. Rosenblum, Chief Executive Officer of the National Association of the Deaf, chimed in with stern words for the AHA:

 This is hardly the first instance of deaf medical students fighting for equal access.
 In 2013, a deaf student at the Cox College of Nursing successfully sued her college for failing to provide adequate accommodations for her program.